CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 #### INF.2.A23 Secure Structured Cabling in the Data Center [Building Services] (A)

 Cable trays SHOULD be carefully planned and executed.
 All cables SHOULD be protected against accidental mechanical stress, manipulation, eavesdropping or fire.
-For different types of networks, eg. As data network, network for alarm systems and power grid, separate cables should be used.
+For different network types, eg. As data network, network for alarm systems and power grid, separate cables should be used.
 If cables are routed together for different networks, it should be ensured that mutual interference is minimized.
 In addition, a redundant route should be sought.

 #### INF.2.A24 Use of video surveillance systems [planners, building services, data protection officer] (IA)